maddyrowland/maddyrowland.github.io/index.md

   - wide
   - dark-theme

 excerpt: "Maddy Rowland is a PhD Candidate in the Wildlife Population and Disease Ecology Lab at the University of Montana.
-Her current research focuses on understanding how parasite co-infection influences the disease dynamics of the zoonotic pathogen Sin Nombre viurs."
+Her current research focuses on understanding how parasite co-infection influences the disease dynamics of a zoonotic pathogen."

 header:
   overlay_image: /assets/splash/emigrant.jpg